Residence permit

 • Who can travel to Switzerland without a visa?

-Foreigners with a residence permit issued by an EU country, except for Romania, Bulgaria, Cyprus and Croatia, can enter Switzerland without a visa for up to 90 days in any 180-day period in accordance with the rules for entering the Schengen area.
+EU citizens can enter Switzerland without a visa and stay for any length of time.
+Foreigners with a residence permit issued by an EU country, except for Cyprus, can enter Switzerland without a visa for up to 90 days in any 180-day period in accordance with the rules for entering the Schengen Area.

-Citizens of countries outside the European Union can also visit Switzerland without a visa: for example, citizens of the United Kingdom and the United States.
 Programs for obtaining a residence permit by investment are offered in Malta, Portugal, Spain and Greece.
-Malta provides an opportunity to obtain citizenship of an EU country by naturalization for exceptional services by direct investment.
+Malta provides an opportunity to obtain citizenship of an EU country by naturalisation for exceptional services by direct investment.
 The minimum investment amount for getting Maltese citizenship is €690,000.

 • How can I get a Swiss residence permit?